LemonDropping/work-day-schedule/README.md

 2. Hit the save button and your to-do item will be listed.
 3. If you leave the page, Your work day schedule will still be available and like you left it when you return to the page.

+## Deployed Link
+Here is the [link](https://lemondropping.github.io/work-day-schedule/) to the live website
 ## Credits
 - Cole Roberts